derLumu/CSaAFSA/csaafsa/analytics/src/serverPlugin/README.md

 To decide if an update dadatype can be generated these tasks are executed:

 1. Find the method the current request originated from.
-Use the requests `postion` property.
+Use the requests `position` property.
 2. Decide wether this method is a datatype
 3. Generate an applicable refactor object and give it to the IDE